sanskar-soni-9/litecode/README.md

 1. User submits code via the Client, triggering a POST request to the Main Server.

-2. The Main Server sends the code to a RabbitMQ queue attached with a callback queue for result.
+2. The Main Server attaches a unique callback queue with the user's code and sends it to a RabbitMQ queue, and starts consuming the callback queue for the result.

 3. The Execution Server, within the Kubernetes cluster, consumes messages from the queue.

-4. It creates Kubernetes pods to execute the code and captures the execution results.
+4. It creates Kubernetes pod wuith python:3 image to execute the code and captures the execution results.

-5. Results are sent back to the Main Server via a callback queue.
+5. Results are sent back to the Main Server via the callback queue and pod gets deleted.

-6. The Main Server responds to the user's POST request with the code execution results.
+6. The Main Server gets the result of the execution, deletes the callback queue and responds to the user's POST request with the results.

-7. The Execution Server deletes the pods created for the execution.

 ## Technologies Used